gini/gini-vision-lib-ios/README.md

 ## Documentation

-Further documentation can be found in our [website](http://developer.gini.net/gini-vision-lib-ios/docs/)
+Further documentation with installation, integration or customization guides can be found in our [website](http://developer.gini.net/gini-vision-lib-ios/docs/).

 ## Example